Liu Bei: Yellow Turban Rebellion (184–189)

+Thereafter, the Han central government appointed Liu Bei as the Commandant (都尉) of Gaotang County before promoting him to Prefect (令).

 Warlord state

 In Gongsun Zan's service (189–194)

-Liu Bei visited the capital during the last years of Emperor Ling of Han, later along with Cao Cao, they returned to the State of Pei and gathered many people.
-When Emperor Ling died, the land fell into chaos and Liu Bei raised an army and joined the Campaign against Dong Zhuo.
-Later, when he returned to Gaotang County; the commandery was overwhelmed by rebels and he opted to move north to join an old friend, the warlord Gongsun Zan.
-In 191, they scored a major victory against another warlord Yuan Shao (leader of the former alliance against Dong Zhuo) in their struggle for control of Ji Province and Qing Province.
+When Emperor Ling died in 189, the land fell into chaos.
+Therefore, Liu Bei raised an army and joined the Campaign against Dong Zhuo.
+Later, when he returned to Gaotang County, the commandery was overwhelmed by rebels, so he opted to move north to join an old friend, the warlord Gongsun Zan.
+In 191, they scored a major victory against another warlord Yuan Shao (the leader of the former alliance against Dong Zhuo) in their struggle for control of Ji Province and Qing Province.
 Gongsun Zan nominated Liu Bei to be the Chancellor (相) of Pingyuan State and sent him to join his subordinate Tian Kai in fighting Yuan Shao's eldest son Yuan Tan in Qing Province.
 In defending against the governor of Ji province, Yuan Shao he fought many battles with distinction.
-Therefore, he was appointed probationary prefect of Pingyuan and later was made the concurrent chancellor of Pingyuan.
+Therefore, he was appointed probationary Prefect (令) of Pingyuan and later was made the concurrent Chancellor (相).

-While he was in Pingyuan, a resident named Liu Ping (劉平) had since long held Liu Bei in low esteem so was ashamed of having to serve under him.
-Liu Ping hired an assassin to kill Liu Bei.
-However, Liu Bei didn't realize his intention and treated him generously, so much so that the assassin could not bring himself to kill him and informed Liu Bei before he left.
+While he was in Pingyuan, a resident named Liu Ping (劉平), who had long held Liu Bei in low esteem and who was ashamed of having to serve under him, hired an assassin to kill Liu Bei.
+Liu Bei, however, didn't realize the assassin's intention, treating him so generously that the assassin could not bring himself to kill him.
+The assassin informed Liu Bei about Liu Ping's plot before he left.
 Such was the extent to which Liu Bei had won the hearts of the people.
-Pingyuan was poor so people were starving and they banded together to commit robbery.
-Liu Bei externally guarded against bandits and internally he generously carried out economic measures.
-He would make persons who ranked beneath the elite sit on the same mat and eat from the same pot.
-He felt no cause to be picky so people attached themselves to him in droves.
+Pingyuan was poor and its people starving, so some banded together to commit robbery.
+Liu Bei guarded against such bandits while carrying out generous economic measures.
+He had elites and commoners sit on the same mat and eat from the same pot.
+He felt no cause to be disdainful, so people attached themselves to him in droves.

 During his tenure at Pingyuan, Kong Rong worked as the Chancellor of Beihai State (北海國) and was besieged by an army led by Yellow Turbans.
 He sent Taishi Ci to ask for reinforcement from Liu Bei.
 When he learned of this, Liu Bei said: "So, Kong Wenju knows that there is a Liu Bei in this world?"
 Thereafter, he sent troops to rescue Kong Rong and the siege was lifted.